Bentota: History

-Handirangala, the mythical Troll Rock of Bentota Beach, is a place where legend and nature converge.
-Its mysterious allure and breathtaking presence inspire imagination and reverence, offering a glimpse into the profound ways humanity connects with its surroundings.
-Whether as a geological wonder, a cultural landmark, or a mythological relic, this sleeping giant continues to watch over the shimmering waters of the Indian Ocean, inviting all who visit to dream, explore, and believe in the magic of the natural world.

 Transport

 Bentota is located on the Coastal or Southern Rail Line (connecting Colombo through to Matara), though Bentota Halt is only a small railway station with most trains stopping at Aluthgama, 2.5 km north of Bentota.
 It is located on the A2 highway, connecting Colombo to Wellawaya, about 8 km south of Beruwala.
 Access is possible from the Southern Expressway Welipenna exit and only 10 km from the exit.
 Helicopters fly shuttle services on charter basis.

 Economy

 Bentota is a tourist attraction, with a local airport (Bentota River Airport) and a handful of world-class hotels.
 It is a destination for watersports.
 Bentota also delivers an ancient art of healing called Ayurveda.
 Bentota is famous for its toddy production, an alcoholic beverage made out of coconut nectar.
 It also has a turtle hatchery, located on Induruwa beach (6 km from Bentota).